 Description:

-Specializing in triage, combat support, trauma intervention, and revitalization, this battalion is the lifeline of The Galactic Order’s fighting force.
+Specializing in triage, combat support, trauma intervention, and revitalization, this Division is the lifeline of The Galactic Order’s fighting force.
 As the central hub of all medical activity, it operates with speed, precision, and purpose—ensuring the wounded receive immediate care and safe evacuation from the most dangerous scenarios.

-The Medevac Battalion doesn’t just support missions—they save them.
 Every life they bring back is a reminder of their unmatched dedication and unwavering resolve.

 Gameplay: